Thai Bok Choy Salad

 Inspired by our recent trip to LA, I recreated this Paleo Thai Bok Choy Salad that Nate and I both fell in love with while visiting LA.
 This bok choy salad is not a traditional salad recipe you’ll find in Thailand but nonetheless it’s a representation of Chef Yenbamroong’s invention and it tastes amazing!
 Both Nate and I agree this chopped Bok Choy Salad was the highlight of the meal out of all the dishes we sampled that evening.
 Totally worth the time to share.

 The ingredients for Paleo Thai Bok Choy Salad are simple.
-Besides crunchy shredded cabbage and baby bok choy, crispy fried shallots and Thai salad dressing are the focus that make this salad so special.
+Besides crunchy shredded cabbage and baby bok choy, crispy fried shallots and Thai salad dressing are the focus that makes this salad so special.
+Learn how to cut bok choy for soup, salad, or stir-fry!

 Healthy Paleo and Whole30 Thai Salad Dressing